maheshmohanmr/maheshmohanmr.github.io/_pages/publications.md

 <br>
 <hr>
 <center>
-<i>Not everything that can be counted counts, and not everything that counts can be counted. -- Albert Einstein</i>
+<i>Pure mathematics is in its way the poetry of logical ideas.
+When the solution is simpler, God is answering -- Albert Einstein</i>
 </center>
               </p>
             </td>